adambadura/type_name/README.md

 cmake -E remove_directory build
 ```

-where you can optionally provide following:
+where you can optionally provide the following:
 * `<generator>` - the generator used by CMake to generate actual build system.
 * `<path>` - the path under which the library will be installed.
 If you provide one, use that path later when referring to the library from your project.
 If the path is relative, keep in mind that it will be relative to the `build/` subdirectory.